What is Ick?

 Adding salt to your aquarium can be a great method of getting rid of Ick, but like medication, should always be approached carefully – we recommend you read about salt implementation here before following our instructions below.
 We’ll recommend salt dosage for your aquarium below but this should only be used as a reference.
 Depending on how you source your treatment salt, dosage instruction may be given on the product box/packaging.
 For Ick we recommend doing the following below.

-We recommend dosing about 22 grams per litre of the aquarium.
+Check the instructions of the salt that you buy, but we recommend dosing about 2 grams per litre of the aquarium.

 Is salt still ok if the betta isn’t alone in the aquarium?